swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Readme.md

 ## git init : Creating a Local Repository

-To keep track of numerous versions of your work without saving numerous copies, you can make a local repoitory for it on your computer.
+To keep track of numerous versions of your work without saving numerous copies, you can make a local repository for it on your computer.
 What git does is to save the first version, then for each subsequent version it saves only the changes.
 That is, git only records the difference between the new version and the one before it.
 With this compact information,